vmware/terraform-provider-vra/website/docs/d/vra_project.html.markdown

 ## Argument Reference

 * `administrators` - (Optional) List of administrator users associated with the project.
 Only administrators can manage project's configuration.
+Deprecated, to specify the type of principal, please refer `administrator_roles`.

+* `administrator_roles` - (Optional) Administrator users or groups associated with the project.
+Only administrators can manage project's configuration.

 * `constraints` - (Optional) List of storage, network and extensibility constraints to be applied when provisioning through this project.